-The primary measure of recurring earnings for the Group is funds from operations (FFO), which is used to make strategic decisions and as a quide to assessing appropriate distributions to investors.
+The primary measure of recurring earnings for the Group is funds from operations (FFO), which is used to make strategic decisions and as a guide to assessing appropriate distributions to investors.
 FFO represents profit after tax adjusted for various non-cash accounting items which are listed in the reconciliation further below.

 The Group has three operating segments, namely Industrial property investments, Office property investments and Funds management.
 The primary measure of the Group's property investment segments is net property income.
-The primary measure of performance of the Group's funds management segment is funds management revenue.
+The primary measure of performance of the Group's funds management revenue.